annelisegoldman/DeMMOworkflow/README.md

 ### HK1ListTSV.txt, HKFalseListTSV.txt, RR1ListTSV.txt, RRFalseListShortTSV.txt - moved to subdirectory while we organize this
 These files are referenced by **IPR_filter.py** and **sequence_filter.py**.
 They contain the IPR signatures for HKs and RRs as well as the false positive IPR signatures for each.

+## Open questions
+- Figure 6 - the geochemical data we used to generate this figure found in file "120521_fig4.csv" (and "120621_fig3_4_violins.csv"? not sure we used this figure) currently aren't included in supplementary data.
+Are we citing Maggie's work here?
+If the geochemical data isn't published elsewhere, we might need to ask Maggie permission to post
+- Still need to add plotting scripts for figs 2, 4, and 5

+- Note: I have the input files for figures 1, 3, and 7 in a local copy on my computer (not published to Github yet).
+I think these are all permutations of data that will be published in the supplement but I want to review it more thoroughly before posting